-The record labels are fighting Lindor’s attempts to gain access to the pricing information.
+The record labels are strenuously opposing Lindor’s attempts to gain access to the pricing information.
 They have argued that it shouldn’t be divulged, and if it is, it should only be done so under a protective order that would keep the data highly confidential.
 The RIAA regards the wholesale price per songâ€”widely believed to be about 70Â¢ per trackâ€”as a trade secret.

 The pricing data really may not be all that secret.
-Late in 2005, former New York Attorney General (and current Governor) Eliot Spitzer launched an investigation into price fixing by the record labels, alleging collusion between the major labels in their dealings with the online music industry.
+Late in 2005, New York Attorney General Eliot Spitzer launched an investigation into price fixing by the record labels, alleging collusion between the major labels in their dealings with the online music industry.
 At issue are “most favored nation” clauses that require a distributor to guarantee a record label the best possible rate.
 Here’s how it works: if Apple signs a deal with UMG for XÂ¢ per track and later agrees to pay Sony BMG YÂ¢ per track, then Apple will also have to pay UMG YÂ¢ track, assuming X < Y.